Part 1/2: What Can Mobile Malware Do?

 In 2019 there was a surge of malware, particularly in the mobile banking sector.
-According to the latest report from Checkpoint, the growth in banking-malware has been over 50% compared to that seen in 2018.
-As an example, Kaspersky reported that 438,709 of their mobile users encountered a total of 3,730,378 financial attacks - and this does not include other types of mobile malware.
-In this post, we’ll look at what malware is, why it works, and what it does once installed.
+According to the latest report from Checkpoint, the growth in banking-malware has been over 50% compared to that of 2018.
+As an example, Kaspersky reported that 438,709 of their mobile users encountered 3,730,378 financial attacks, and this does not include other types of mobile malware.
+So for this post, we’ll look at what malware is, why it works, and what it does once installed.

-There might be several reasons for malware to target end-users, but the most common reason is to make a financial profit.
-This is often what we see:
+While there might be several reasons for malware to target end-users, the most common reason is financial gain.
+What we often see looks something like:

-- Banking malware trying to steal user-credentials and empty accounts.
+- Banking malware trying to steal user-credentials and empty their accounts.